typedb/typedb-docs/0001-typedb/04-tutorials/01-data-migration.md

 #### Clone the repository

-Clone the [TypeDB Examples](https://github.com/vaticle/typedb-examples) repository to your local machine.
+Clone the [TypeDB Examples](https://github.com/vaticle/typedb-examples) repository to the local machine.

 #### Start migration